KittyGiraudel/site/_posts/2020-11-23-retrospective-on-fela.md

 >
 > So the official recommend way will be hooks for everyone on react > 16.3 these days.
 I’m going to reflect that in the new docs.
 It’s the fastest and most simple API of all yet the others are totally fine.
 >
-> I just don’t like them anymore since you need to be more careful with e.g. the props passthrough where hooks are not tied to the rendering at all—they just provide a nice CSS API just like Emotion has.
+> I just don’t like them anymore since you need to be more careful with e.g. the props passthrough where hooks are not tied to the rendering at all — they just provide a nice CSS API just like Emotion has.
 >
 > — Robin Weser, creator of Fela about the evolution of its API